-The Atlantic City Housing Authority is a Section 8 and Public Housing Public Housing Agency in Atlantic City, New Jersey.
+Atlantic City Housing Authority is a Public Housing Agency in Atlantic City, New Jersey that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 More information about Atlantic City Housing Authority can be found on its website at http://atlanticcityha.org/.

-As of the most recent VMS report, Atlantic City Housing Authority manages 642 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Atlantic City Housing Authority manages 809 active Housing Choice Vouchers.

 |Standard||Homeownership||Tenant Protection||Ported Out||Non-Elderly Disabled|